e-berman/baseball_api/README.md

 1. Modify or add a desired csv to the baseball_api directory.
 It must be in the same format as the example stats.csv file.

-2. Create and build both the database and REST API containers:<br>
+2. Create and build both the database and REST API containers: `make build`
-`docker compose up --build`

 3. If you do not want to import data via csv, skip steps 4-6.
 Use endpoints as desired.

+4. Run `make get_path` to get the absolute filepath of desired csv file.

-4. Run the REST API container in an interactive shell and build the main executable:<br>
+5. Run the REST API container in an interactive shell and build the main executable: `make run`
-`docker compose exec rest_api sh`

-5. Run `echo $(realpath *filename*)` to get the absolute filepath of desired csv file.

-6. Within the container, start the executable with:<br>
-`./main`

-7. Select 'Y' to add a filepath.
+6. Select 'Y' to add a filepath.
 When prompted, paste in the filepath from step 5.

-8. When successfully imported, you can access the database with the following:<br>
+7. When successfully imported, you can access the database with the following: `make db`
-`docker exec -it db psql -U <username> <database>`

 ## Endpoints